 In this section, we evaluate the first prediction of the mean variance framework we presented in the previous section-namely, that firms match the currency composition of their liabilities with that of their assets and income.
-To do so, we estimate the following equation on pooled firm-level data for the period 1996-2002 in which for firm i in period t, $\beta{it}$ is a measure of dollar debt to total assets and $\alpha{it}$ is the set of variables introduced in the previous section that proxy for the elasticity of firm income to the real exchange rate (specifically, direct exports as a share of total sales; a dummy variable that takes a value of one if the firm is in the agriculture, mining, or manufacturing sector; and the ratio of dollar-denominated assets to total assets).
+To do so, we estimate the following equation on pooled firm-level data for the period 1996-2002 in which for firm i in period t, β{it} is a measure of dollar debt to total assets and α{it} is the set of variables introduced in the previous section that proxy for the elasticity of firm income to the real exchange rate (specifically, direct exports as a share of total sales; a dummy variable that takes a value of one if the firm is in the agriculture, mining, or manufacturing sector; and the ratio of dollar-denominated assets to total assets).

-$$\beta{ii} = \delta \alpha{ii} + \upsilon{ii} \,, \tag{5}$$
+$$\beta{it} = \delta \alpha{it} + \upsilon{it} , \qquad (5)$$

 Table 5 reports the ordinary least squares (OLS) estimation for the ratio of dollar debt to assets.
-Column 1 includes the tradable dummy (agriculture, mining, or manufacturing), while column 2 includes a set of dummies for onedigit International Standard Industrial Classification (ISIC) sectors (not reported).
-Because $eta{it}$ is left-hand censored at zero, we also estimate equation 5 using a Tobit method (see columns 3 and 4).
+Column 1 includes the tradable dummy (agriculture, mining, or manufacturing), while column 2 includes a set of dummies for one-digit International Standard Industrial Classification (ISIC) sectors (not reported).
+Because β{it} is left-hand censored at zero, we also estimate equation (5) using a Tobit method (see columns 3 and 4).
 In all four specifications, the estimated coefficients on exports and dollar assets are positive and highly significant.
 The coefficients are also sizeable.
 Using the estimated coefficients from column 1, we find that the fraction of dollar-denominated liabilities over assets is 6.5 percent higher in firms that export 50 percent of their output than in firms that sell their output domestically.
 Similarly, firms with a 50 percent share of dollar-denominated assets have, on average, ratios of dollar debt to assets that are 13 percent higher than firms with primarily peso- or UF-denominated debt.
-The tradable dummy is positive and significant in column 3: even after we control for dollar assets and exports, dollar liabilities are 3 percent higher (as a percent of total assets) than in nontradable sectors.
+The tradable dummy is positive and